 Value 1080p Gaming Performance for $300-$325:

-In the past, I’ve heard from many gamers that it’s simply not worth it to build a PC up until $500.
+In the past, I’ve heard from many gamers that it’s simply not worth it to build a PC unless you’re willing to spend $500.
 As a result of this build, I feel that this mentality might change.
-Perhaps it’s Intel’s new G3258 that makes this all possible or even that graphical performance per dollar has climbed upwards over the last few years while graphical requirements for games haven’t kept up.
+Perhaps it’s Intel’s G3258 that makes this all possible or even that graphical performance per dollar has climbed upwards while graphical requirements for games haven’t kept up.
 Either way, the Gaming PC at this price range is not only possible, it also greatly outperforms the likes of consoles in this same price range.

 G3258 Vs. Athlon 750k

 Even at stock speeds, the G3258 performs better than the 750k overclocked in Battlefield 4, a game that should be able to take advantage of the 750ks additional cores.
 While this flip flops on a few games, the Intel Pentium G3258 is nearly always the winner with a reasonable overclock.

 While some might point out that the Athlon 750k can be overclocked with a cheaper motherboard, the same can now be said about the G3258.
 This is because BIOS updates from motherboard manufacturers now allow overclocking of the Pentium G3258 on H81, B75, H87, and H97 chipsets.
 Considering the G3258 is found as low as $55 while the 750k is $70 at the time I’m writing this article, this decision has become an easy one.

 What about the Athlon X4 860k?